tayloroxelgren/leanllm/README.md

 # LeanLLM

 A small, dependency-free chat UI for Ollama.
-It reproduces the useful parts of the llama.cpp Web UI experience—conversation history, model discovery, streaming Markdown, source cards, dark mode, and responsive layout—without a bundler or JavaScript package tree.

 ## Quick start